 - get in touch with anyone who has had a positive test result to help them share information about any close contacts they have had

-- alert those contacts, where necessary, and instructs them to self-isolate
+- alert those contacts, where necessary, and instruct them to self-isolate

 Face coverings are a public health protection measure largely intended to help protect others.
 They are not classified as personal protective equipment (PPE) and are therefore not covered by health and safety legislation.